Show a thematical overview of this page and choose on click.Do not show

 Learning from our Differences – Together.

-The BMW Group developed the LIFE concept in collaboration with the State Institute for Quality in Schools and Educational Research.
+The LIFE concept was developed under the leadership of Petra Hoelscher in collaboration with the State Institute for Quality in Schools and Educational Research and the BMW Group.
 The starting point for this educational concept was to examine how people deal with the contradiction between everyday encounters with "foreigners" and the simultaneous perception of them as "something special".
 LIFE aims to promote the development and dissemination of international intercultural learning, while overcoming prejudices with a willingness to get to know the stranger.
 Cultural and linguistic differences are not perceived as a barrier to understanding, but rather as an enrichment.
 Furthermore, "positive" confrontation with other languages and cultures broadens the individual's horizons and supports the target groups in the process of revising habitual behaviour and thinking patterns.

 A Collection of Ideas and Materials for Intercultural Learning.